 check out the code in the repo.
 In order to use OIDC, you need to add the id-token: write permissions.
 This will

-allow you to issue an OIDC token for authenticating to AWS in (2). |
+allow the workflow to issue an OIDC token for authenticating to AWS in (2). |

-2 | Use an open source workflow to authenticate to AWS using OIDC.
-This calls the AssumeRoleWithWebIdentity API to
+2 | Authenticate to AWS using OIDC.
+This calls the AssumeRoleWithWebIdentity API to exchange the OIDC token for

-exchange the OIDC token for temporary AWS credentials. |
+temporary AWS credentials. |

 3 | The IAM role to assume.
 Make sure to fill in the IAM role ARN from the lambda_test_role_arn output in the